For U.S. Democrats, little recourse over Trump's Iran actions

 The Democratic-led House impeachment of Trump has spurred his party to rally more closely around him, further complicating efforts to rein him in on Iran.

-Representative Elissa Slotkin, a Democrat who served as a Department of Defense official and at the CIA, noted that past administrations had decided not to go after Soleimani after determining it could lead to a protracted conflict.

-“The Iranian government has vowed to retaliate and avenge Soleimani’s death, and could do so in any number of ways,” she said on Twitter.

-Reporting by Patricia Zengerle; Additional reporting by Susan Cornwell; Editing by Robert Birsel and Paul Simao
+Reporting by Patricia Zengerle; Additional reporting by Susan Cornwell; Editing by Paul Simao and Jonathan Oatis